 10 Principles Of Disability Justice:

-These principles were developed by a disability justice-based performance project that incubates and celebrates artists with disabilities, centralising artists of colour and LGBTQ / gender-variant artists as communities who have been historically marginalised.
+These principles were developed by a disability justice-based performance project that incubates and celebrates artists with disabilities, centralizing artists of color and LGBTQ / gender-variant artists as communities who have been historically marginalized.

 - The leadership of those most impacted

 - Anti-capitalist politic

 - Commitment to cross-disability solidarity